Ph.D. in Technology Management

 The program is designed to prepare students for an academic career as tenure-track professors.
 Graduates go on to research and teach at top universities across the country and around the world.

-All applications must be received by January 15, 2023, at 11:59 PM PST.
+All applications must be received by January 15, 2025, at 11:59 PM Pacific Time.

 All applications require a non-refundable application fee.
 If you are a US citizen or Permanent Resident, the application fee is $135; for all others, the application fee is $155.
 No application will be processed until the application fee has been received.
 This fee can be paid by credit card (Visa or Mastercard) or with a check/money order using the Check/Money Order Submission Form found on the last page of the application.

-A limited number of application fee waivers are available to qualified U.S. citizens and permanent resident applicants through UCSB’s Graduate Division, not the Department.
+Application fee waivers are available to qualified U.S. citizens and permanent resident applicants through UCSB’s Graduate Division, not the Department.
 International applicants are not eligible for fee waivers.
 If you are eligible, you must apply for the fee waiver at the end of your application on the payment page.
 Fee waivers take approximately two weeks to be approved, so please apply early.

 Essential Information